You are here

 BA English Literature, Willamette University 2012

-(Spring 2019, Winter 2019) University Writing Program 1Y (Hybrid) - Academic Literacies
+University Writing Program 1Y (Hybrid) - Academic Literacies (Spring 2019, Winter 2019)

-(Fall 2018) University Writing Program 1 - Academic Literacies
+University Writing Program 1 - Academic Literacies (Fall 2018)

-(Summer Session II 2018) University Writing Program 1 - Expository Writing
+University Writing Program 1 - Expository Writing (Summer Session II 2018)

-(Spring 2018) University Writing Program 1 - Expository Writing
+University Writing Program 1 - Expository Writing (Spring 2018)

-(Winter 2018) University Writing Program 1 - Expository Writing
+University Writing Program 1 - Expository Writing (Winter 2018)

-(Fall 2017) University Writing Program 1 - Expository Writing
+University Writing Program 1 - Expository Writing (Fall 2017)

-(Spring 2017) TA - English 122 - Milton (Margaret Ferguson)
+TA - English 122 - Milton (Margaret Ferguson) (Spring 2017)

-(Winter 2016) TA - English 186 - Literature, Sexuality, and Gender (Elizabeth Freeman)
+TA - English 186 - Literature, Sexuality, and Gender (Elizabeth Freeman) (Winter 2016)

-(Fall 2016) TA - English 110A - Introduction to Literary Criticism (Matthew Stratton)
+TA - English 110A - Introduction to Literary Criticism (Matthew Stratton) (Fall 2016)

 CONFERENCES AND PUBLICATIONS

-(2019) ASLE - “It Matters in the Field: Grounding Speculative Agricultures in New Materialist Theory”
+2019 - Association for the Study of Literature and Environment (ASLE) - “It Matters in the Field: Grounding Speculative Agricultures in New Materialist Theory”

-(2017) UC Davis Feminist Theory and Research Symposium - "Are We There Yet?
+2017 - UC Davis Feminist Theory and Research Symposium - "Are We There Yet?
 Cruising Regiontology in a 1978 Airstream Ambassador Land Yacht"